A More Equal Future

 4. The Workability Argument

 The court has reserved judgment which is expected in July/August.
 Meanwhile, the union has committed to creating a committee headed by the cabinet secretary which will examine various circulars relating to day-day affairs such as gratuity, pensions, insurance, bank accounts, healthcare etc., which are predicated on marriage and seek to equalize access to them regardless of marital status and sexual orientation.
 It will be interesting to see the revised circulars.
-It is hoped that the revised wording will recognize not only monogamous queer unions but also other unconventional forms of kinship, including relationships not premised on sexual or romantic love.
+In my opinion, this exercise if carried out properly has great potential to recognize not only monogamous same-sex/queer partnerships but also also unconventional forms of kinship, including relationships not premised on sexual and romantic love.

 [1] Progression can be traced through reading of NALSA (2014 SC), Puttaswamy (2017 SC) Navtej (2018 SC), Shakti Vahini (2018 SC), and Shafin Jahan (2018 SC), Laxmibai Chandaragi B. (2021 SC), Dipika Singh v CAT (2022 SC).